COVID-19 Latest Information for Travellers

 Useful websites for travel in Italy are as follows:

 The Italian Ministry of Foreign Affairs and International Cooperation

 The wearing of masks on public transport in Italy is no longer required.
 However, we ask our guests to be responsible for their own health, and that of their fellow travellers.
 If you feel unwell on the tour for any reason, take a day off to rest and recover.
 Please bring a FFP2/N95 mask to wear, should the need arise, when in close proximity to others.

 In the unfortunate event that you get Covid-19 during a tour, we will ask you to isolate but will continue to look after you to the best of our ability for the duration of the tour.
 In most cases you will be able to isolate in your hotel and all meals will be provided.
 You (or your insurance) will need to cover any additional costs which may be incurred in this situation.

 We strongly suggest you purchase travel insurance at the time you pay your deposit, as cancellation fees and charges are payable from that time.
-We recommend a policy from a reputable insurer with COVID-19 travel insurance benefits, such as this one from Covermore.
-Some airlines are making short-notice schedule changes, so make sure you have a policy which covers you for this disruption.
+We recommend a policy from a reputable insurer, such as this one from Covermore.
+Some airlines continue to make short-notice schedule changes, so make sure you have a policy which covers you for any disruption.

 We have reviewed our Terms & Conditions in line with CATO guidelines (Council for Australian Tour Operators) for both European and Australian tours.
 These have been updated to include latest industry standards and can be viewed here.